Short-term Accommodations

 The fines you talk about and the levels are quite a stretch, are they in line with all of you municipal infractions or way to scare people into submission.
 I think you are offside in your assessment and again are catering to the special interest groups.

-Jim Wright almost 2 years ago
+Jim Wright over 2 years ago

 Someone should tell council and staff that the bloom is off the real estate market.
 If they haven't noticed listing are lapsing and if renewed they are at a lower price.
 I was under the impression that tourism was the major economic engine of the County.
 City Hall should be doing everything possible to add accommodation for tourists.
 They don't seem to be able to attract any flagged hotels.
 My home could never be considered a rental unit and with a value of around $2.5 million hardly considered affordable.
 I may have to move into a retirement home soon and want to be able to rent out the house for its highest and best use, If the County tries to prevent me, we will be in court very quickly.

-John Gare almost 2 years ago
+John Gare over 2 years ago

 It is unclear how you are enforcing the requirement to have a license.
 What is the process to enforce unlicensed operstors to comply?
 What are the penalties aside from the fines for not posting a license number?
 Do you actually believe that the current fines will work as most operators can make substantially more than long term rental revenues net of the maximum fine.